coloredrabbit/lol-bot/README.md

 If you want run dc.gg on your machine, please follow some instructions
   1. Install discord lib (pip install discord)
   2. Install requests lib (pip install requests)
+  3. Install combination lib (pip install combination)
-  3. Create key.json file in root of the project as following {
+  4. Create key.json file in root of the project as following {
         "discordBotToken": "",
         "riotApiKey": "",